Cluster Installation

 You should see the following output:

-If any previous versions of Synnax are installed and available on your PATH
+If any previous versions of Synnax are installed and available on your PATH,

 If you’ve also installed the Synnax Python Client,

-command may take precedence over the one you just installed.
+its synnax command may take precedence over the one you just installed.
 To

 avoid conflicts, rename the binary you’ve just installed to something else, like

-synnax-server
+synnax-server by running:

-Then, you can run the binary using synnax-server
+Then, you can run the binary using synnax-server instead of synnax.

 To verify that the installation was successful, run: